Radio in New Zealand: Pirate radio

 From 1966, Radio Hauraki broadcast from the MV Tiri that was moored in international waters near Auckland, and in 1968 from the MV Tiri II.
 This was the only ship-based pirate station to ever broadcast in the Southern Hemisphere which it did for 1,111 days, although it was subsequently discovered that the ship had always been moored in the New Zealand territorial waters off the Hauraki Gulf.

-In 1970 it was granted a license to broadcast from land and a successor company still broadcasts to the Auckland market under the Radio Hauraki brand and is networked nationwide.
+In 1970 it was granted a licence to broadcast from land and a successor company still broadcasts to the Auckland market under the Radio Hauraki brand and is networked nationwide.
 In 1972, Radio Bosom broadcast briefly until Post Office inspectors found and seized the transmitter which was concealed in a maintenance tunnel under a University of Auckland building.
-Now known as bFM, the station broadcasts legally from the University of Auckland student union building.
+Now known as 95bFM, the station broadcasts legally from the University of Auckland student union building.

 Kiwi Radio began broadcasting as 4YZW on 1977, and as WKNZ on the medium wave band in 1978.
 On 25 March 1980 they launched a pirate Radio Freedom broadcast on both shortwave and FM.
 In 1983, the name was changed to Kiwi Radio, due to not wanting to be confused with the many other stations named Radio Freedom.
 Kiwi Radio was known to relay other pirates, such as some from Australia, before it ceased broadcasting in 1997.
-In 2013, Radio Totse began broadcasting on shortwave to North America on 6925 kHz.
+In 2013, Radio Totse began broadcasting on shortwave to North America on 6.925 MHz.

 Public radio

 Radio New Zealand

 Radio New Zealand is a New Zealand's state-owned national public service radio broadcasting service.
 It was formed in 1925, and took on its modern form under the Radio New Zealand Act 1995.
 The broadcaster is bound by the Charter and Operating Principles included in the Act, which is reviewed by the New Zealand Parliament every five years and was last amended in 2004.
 The broadcaster is required to provoke debate and critical thought, reflect New Zealand and Māori cultural diversity, cater for varied ages and interests, promote music and drama and create a sense of national identity.
 It is also a Civil Defence broadcaster.

 Radio New Zealand National, formerly National Radio, is Radio New Zealand's general public service broadcaster.
 It broadcasts flagship news programmes like Morning Report, Midday Report and Checkpoint, alongside morning show Nine to Noon, afternoon show The Panel and a range of interviews and magazine programmes.
-Radio New Zealand Concert is FM radio network broadcasting classical and jazz music and regular news updates.
+Radio New Zealand Concert is FM radio network broadcasting classical, jazz, and rock music and regular news updates.
 The playlist is among the most diverse and eclectic of the world's state run classical music networks.
 Other services offered by Radio New Zealand include the Radio New Zealand International Pacific shortwave service, the AM Network Parliamentary broadcaster and The Wireless youth website.